amirabbasii/Effect-of-Deep-Transfer-and-Multi-task-Learning-on-Sperm-Abnormality-Detection/README.md

 -e| number of epochs
 --label | label
 --model | pre-trained model
+- To choose a pre-trained model, you can use one of the following models:
 | model argument | Description
 | :--- | :----------
 vgg_19 | VGG 19